blocknative/assist/README.md

   .then(function(state) {
     // User has been successfully onboarded and is ready to transact
     // Will resolve with the current state of the user
-    // This means we can be sure of the follwing user properties:
+    // This means we can be sure of the following user properties:
     //  - They are using a compatible browser
     //  - They have a web3-enabled wallet installed
     //  - The wallet is connected to the config-specified networkId